 Neovim keeps Vim’s modal editing, but it is much easier to extend with Lua, LSP clients, and modern plugin managers.
 That makes it straightforward to install Neovim on Fedora for coding, quick config edits, or remote work after you set up SSH on Fedora, with the DNF package as the cleanest place to start.

 Fedora’s repositories already include neovim, so most readers can install it with one command and get the normal nvim executable in every shell.
-Flathub also ships a Flatpak build when you want a sandboxed app, while upstream source and generic binary downloads are usually less convenient on Fedora because the packaged methods keep updates simple.
+Flathub also ships a Flatpak build for desktop users who prefer that packaging model, while upstream source and generic binary downloads are usually less convenient on Fedora because the packaged methods keep updates simple.

 Install Neovim on Fedora

 Fedora already packages Neovim, so you do not need RPM Fusion, a COPR repo, or a manual RPM just to get started.
-The DNF package is the better default if you want the plain nvim command, full host file access, and the fewest surprises with plugins or remote shells.
-Flatpak makes more sense when you want the editor isolated from the rest of the system.
+The DNF package is the better default if you want the plain nvim command, host shell integration, and the fewest surprises with plugins or remote shells.
+Use the Flatpak method only when you specifically want Flathub app delivery.

 |---|---|---|---|---|

-The DNF package is the best default for most Fedora systems because it gives you a normal nvim command, works cleanly over SSH, and avoids sandbox friction with host files or plugin tooling.
+The DNF package is the best default for most Fedora systems because it gives you a normal nvim command, works cleanly over SSH, and avoids Flatpak path, scope, and host-tooling differences.

 Install Neovim with DNF on Fedora